yashpandey474/AI-Disease-Prediction-System/README.md

 For data augmentation, to improve the diversity of the dataset - we have proposed a few data augmentation techniques such as adding noise, scaling etc.

+# Instructions for running the application:
+1. Prerequisite: A local mysql server.
+2. Open the DBConnection.java file in each of the two projects (BreastCancerPrediction & HeartDiseasePrediction).
+3. Change the username and password in these two instances as per the credentials set in your system during your mysql installation.
+(For most mysql servers, the defaults are username: “root”, password: “”).
+4. Run the BreastCancerPrediction.java and the HeartDiseasePrediction.java independently.
+Note: The main functions of each of the two programs do not run all the functions in sequence.
+You may uncomment the function calls to get the outputs of specific functionalities as needed.